 The study was commissioned by the Department of Transportation's National Highway Traffic Safety Administration and heavily involved the contracted University of Southern California's Traffic Safety Center.
 The mission of the study was to uncover knowledge about why and how motorcycle accidents happen.

-During the study, Hurt and a team of motorcyclist investigators took two years to examine all motorcycle accidents in the area, both in Los Angeles and the rural surroundings outside of the city.
+During the study, as our Indianapolis auto accident attorney explains, Hurt and a team of motorcyclist investigators took two years to examine all motorcycle accidents in the area, both in Los Angeles and the rural surroundings outside of the city.
 All in all, over 900 accident sites were visited and examined.
 Each time a motorcycle accident scene was studied, over 1,000 pieces of data were collected, from survivor interviews to skid mark length to weather conditions.

 - The majority of single-vehicle accidents were due to the driver of the motorcycle not understanding his or her abilities - driving too fast, breaking at the wrong times, or taking curves in the wrong way.

 - Fifty percent of accidents involved driving under the influence.

 - Unlike other vehicle accidents (such as commercial trucks) very few motorcycle accidents were attributed to weather, equipment failure, or bad road conditions.
 However, the study did take place in a mild climate without snow or ice.